Also known as Richter Hill Cemetery

 Photo contributed by Jane Fieldcamp.

 This well-kept cemetery is located about 2 miles east of Round Top on FM 1457 and was the site of the Round Top Academy from 1854 until 1867.
 The cemetery was known as Soergel Hill when Amanda Von Rosenberg was buried there in 1864.
 Her tombstone was erected by descendants on April 26, 1942.
-The Richter Hill black cemetery is down the hill from the white cemetery.
+The Connersville Cemetery is down the hill from the white cemetery.

 [Neale Rabensburg reports that the tombstone was erected in 1949 on the centennial of the von Rosenberg family's arrival in Texas.
 Her burial plot was known to members of the family for generations, and is believed to have been marked with stones like the adjacent two grandchildren’s graves.]